mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

   }
 }
 ```

+From the previous code, you can see that before setting up a security requirement in OpenAPI, we need to define a new security scheme component called "spring_oauth" for example.

 Now, rerun the main application, and we can see a new green button called Authorize.
 Then enter the credentials and the scope.